jlink-blog/jlink-blog.github.io/_posts/2024-09-13-next-gen-pbt.md

 - Exercise and evaluate the property by generating inputs that comply with the constraints.

-The standard way of most PBT tools is to generate (pseudo)-random inputs, run the property, and shrink the input when the property fails.
+The standard way of most PBT tools is to generate (pseudo)-random inputs, run the property, and - when the property fails - [shrink](https://jqwik.net/docs/current/user-guide.html#result-shrinking) the input to the smallest failing sample.

 There are many more ways you can make use of the core idea, though.
 For example:

 - Generate all possible inputs exhaustively, if possible.
   For combinatorial reasons this is only feasible for small input domains;
-  but when it is possible, it can be a powerful way to ensure correctness.
+  but when it is possible, it can be a powerful way to ensure the correctness of a property.
   Jqwik 1 already has that capability.

 - Guide your random generation by external criteria, e.g. code coverage.
   A few PBT libraries offer this approach.
-  Some studies suggest that this can be a good way to find bugs in fewer tries than by going random only.
+  Some studies suggest that this can be a good way to find bugs in fewer tries - and thus in less time - than by going random only.

 - Generate "growing" inputs until the property fails or a threshold is reached.
   This idea is not new, some libs use it as a replacement for random generation.
-  In my opinion, it is a useful approach when combined with other ideas.
+  In my opinion, this is a useful approach when combined with other ideas.

 - Generate only edge cases plus a small number of random ones in-between edge cases.
   This is what you would expect from handwritten test cases, but automated.